couchbase/phosphor/ROADMAP.md

 - Add tests for Trace log
 - Add tests for gsl_p::dyn_array
 - Add tests for gsl_p::multidimensional_pointer
-- Add benchmarking for chunk sizes (By templating the TraceBufferChunk on the base type of the chunk itself, ie. std::array vs gsl_p::dyn_array)
+- Add benchmarking for chunk sizes (By templating the TraceChunk on the base type of the chunk itself, ie. std::array vs gsl_p::dyn_array)
 - Add benchmarking for tracing speed